rajazone/TryLLM/README.md

 ![img.png](img.png)

 ### Tests
 Only unit test available at this point.
-It can be considered as a semi integration test, since it spins up the app and tests the performance of the api requests.
+It can be considered as a partly integration test, since it spins up the app and tests the performance of the api requests.
 Similar tests for rate limiting can be added.

+### Move to production
+For moving this app to production, we need helm charts for different environments, which would be an extension of the docker-compose.
+The prometheus can be accompanied by Grafana for better visualization of the metrics of the apis.
+A better automation suite would help us understand the performance bottlenecks and also rate-limiting bottlenecks.
+The app is dependent on a single model and applies a specific logic.
+The app can be written in such a way to extend the models, and also the functionality of the app itself.